adobe/helix-importer-ui/CONTRIBUTING.md

-# Contributing to Project Franklin
+# Contributing to AEM

-This project (like almost all of Project Franklin) is an Open Development project and welcomes contributions from everyone who finds it useful or lacking.
+This project (like almost all of AEM) is an Open Development project and welcomes contributions from everyone who finds it useful or lacking.

 ## Code Of Conduct